jeremehancock/BashScripts/README.md

 Aids in automagically repairing duplicate Pacman database entries in Arch Linux.

 It's meant to resolve the rare problem: "error: duplicated database entry 'foo'"

+## esoteric/arch-upgrade-postgres

+Automates the Arch Linux wiki instructions for upgrading PostgreSQL from one version to the next.

 ## esoteric/git-shallow-pull